kokkos/kokkos-core-wiki/API-Reference/Kokkos::ReducerConcept.md

  * `reducer`: The self type.
  * `value_type`: The reduction scalar type.
  * `result_view_type`: A `Kokkos::View` referencing the place where the reduction result should be placed.
-Can be an unmanaged view of a scalar.
+Can be an unmanaged view of a scalar or complex datatype (class or struct).
+Unmanaged views must specify the same memory space as the scalar or complex datatype.
 ### Constructors

  Constructors are not part of the concept.
 A custom reducer can have complex custom constructors.
 All Build-In reducers in Kokkos have the following two constructors: